 MITRE ATT&CK techniques across these chains

 - T1078 Valid Accounts - the connective thread of almost the entire list.
-Logging in with legitimate credentials or session material appears in Uber, Snowflake, LastPass, Scattered Spider / MGM, and Mitnick / Novell.
+Logging in with legitimate credentials or session material appears in Uber, Snowflake, LastPass, and Scattered Spider / MGM.
 If you detect one thing well, detect anomalous use of valid accounts.

 - T1552 Unsecured Credentials - credentials or tokens left somewhere reachable: the IMDS role in Capital One, the SAS token in public GitHub in the Microsoft SAS leak, the hardcoded PAM secret in Uber, and the CI secrets printed into public logs in tj-actions/changed-files.